 Neighborhood Enhancement Grant Program

-The purpose of the Neighborhood Enhancement Grant Program (NEGP) is to provide funding from the City to neighborhoods to assist in maintaining and/or revitalizing their areas, so as to prevent the decline of mature neighborhoods.
+The purpose of the Neighborhood Enhancement Grant Program (NEGP) is to provide funding from the City to neighborhoods that meet program criteria and requirements to assist in maintaining and/or revitalizing their areas, so as to prevent the decline of mature neighborhoods.
 By encouraging neighborhood participation and investment, it is the program's objective to address individual neighborhood needs before they become community challenges.
-The process includes application submittal, a meeting between the applicant and city staff to discuss the proposed scope of work, and consideration and approval by the Neighborhood Advisory Commission (NAC) at a public meeting.
+The process includes application submittal, a meeting between the applicant and city staff to discuss the proposed scope of work, and consideration by the Neighborhood Advisory Commission (NAC) at a public meeting.

-- Sherwood Heights & Fairway Park Neighborhoods – $10,250 in approved funding to repaint and provide limited landscape enhancements to existing neighborhood entry monuments.
+• Agua Linda Park – $7,500 in approved funding to provide landscape enhancements to a neighborhood park.

 Grant Submittal Process